hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### admin_logsRepairCache

-Repairs the cached logs by fixing all segments starting with the specified block number.
+Repairs cached logs by fixing all segments starting with the specified block number.

 #### Parameters

-`quantity` - Decimal index of the starting block to fix the cache.
+`quantity` - Decimal index of the starting block to fix.
 If left empty, the head block is used as the starting point.

 #### Returns

-`result` -  Status of the repair request.
+`result` -  Status of the repair request; either `Started`, or `Already running`.

 !!! example